 KL Plaszow – Karcer obozowy, Former prison block at Nazi concentration camp in Kraków, Poland.

-The building was later filmed for the movie Schindler's List, making it an authentic location from that era.
-It remains one of the few original structures from the camp that still stands intact.
+The building was used as a filming location for Schindler's List precisely because it remained largely unchanged from its wartime appearance.
+It is one of only a handful of original structures from the entire camp that still stands today.

 The community of curious travelers